Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Introduction

-In the introductory paper, Azar and Regev~\cite{azar2001binstretch} provide a lower bound of $4/3$ as well as an algorithm achieving a stretching factor of $1.625$.
-In the special case of 2 bins, it is known that this lower bound is tight as there is an algorithm with stretching factor $4/3$.
-More efficient algorithms have since been proposed, and the current best algorithms designed by Böhm et al.~\cite{bohm2014algo} have a stretching factor of $1.5$ for any number of bins and $11/8=1.375$ for exactly 3 bins.
+The earliest lower bound for \binstretching is due to Kellerer et. al.~\cite{kellererkotov97}, dating even before the introductory paper of Azar and Regev~\cite{azar2001binstretch}.
+Kellerer et. al.~\cite{kellererkotov97} show a lower bound of $4/3$ for the case of $2$ bins, while Azar and Regev~\cite{azar2001binstretch} extend it to an arbitrary number of bins.
+In the special case of 2 bins, it is known that this lower bound is tight, as there is an algorithm with stretching factor $4/3$~\cite{kellererkotov97}.

+On the algorithmic front, the earliest algorithm for any number of bins~\cite{azar2001binstretch} achieves a stretching factor of $1.625$.
+More efficient algorithms have since been proposed, and the current best algorithms designed by Böhm et. al.~\cite{bohm2014algo} have a stretching factor of $1.5$ for any number of bins and $11/8=1.375$ for exactly 3 bins.

 The original lower bound of $4/3$ for any number of bins $m$ is depicted in \Cref{fig:lb43}.
 Each node of the tree corresponds to a state of the online process: the online algorithm has packed the current items in the bins, and the next item of the instance is provided.
 Each child of a node represents a possible choice for the online algorithm in which all bin sizes are less than $4$.
 Every leaf node contains a proof of existence of a packing that fits all items into $m$ bins of capacity $3$.